Food and Beverage Content Marketing Case Studies

 Tactics: Developing relationships with local bloggers to increase the number of mentions, reviews, and search engine results pages for Good Greens.

 Results: Good Greens Bars said "We've had over 30 local bloggers "plug" us, covering just about every relevant blog in the Cleveland area.
-This has increased our traffic coming from these blog and simultaneously helped us with our Google optimization.
+This has increased our traffic coming from these blogs and simultaneously helped us with our Google optimization.

 "We went from a PR0 (Google Page Rank) to a PR3.
 Our Alexa ranking is about 1.7 million and we are driving 2000+ visitors per month.
 A large chunk of our traffic is actually local and probably driven by many of these local blogs.
 This is really good considering we are available to them in stores and online.